acrollet/rh/_posts/blog/2012-02-27-commenting.md

-I\'ve spent a bit of time this evening working on simplifying the comment form, hope this makes it easier to leave comments!
+I've spent a bit of time this evening working on simplifying the comment form, hope this makes it easier to leave comments!